The second part of a three-part essay based on the talk I gave at Smashing Conference.

 Building containers by combining items and slices allowed for an incredible range of flexibility and reduced the amount of code needed to support it.
 Each container could focus on a particular theme, say people in the news, the latest video content or a featured news story.
 Containers could also be shared across different pages and in varying positions, too.
 For example, the most popular stories container could be shown midway on the homepage, and also towards the foot of every article page.

 Working with so many moving parts became a struggle, and everyone on the team attempted to solve this puzzle in different ways.
-A solution was found eventually, although I suspect the imposition of a six-week deadline was the most effective tool in helping us reach a conclusion!
+A solution was found eventually, although the imposition of a six-week deadline was the most effective tool in helping us reach a conclusion!

 In 101 Things I learned in Architecture School, Mark Frederick describes a learning process which he calls the ‘three levels of knowing’:

-Simplicity: the world view of a child, fully engaged in his own experience, and happily unaware of what lies beneath the surface of immediate reality.
+Simplicity: the world view of a child, fully engaged in his own experience, happily unaware of what lies beneath the surface of immediate reality.

 Informed simplicity: an enlightened world view, in which a person has developed the ability to recognise and create patterns within complex mixtures.